0ldsk00l/smsplus/README.md

 to homebrewers or emulator developers who need a simple reference Sega Master System/Game Gear emulator for testing.

-Currently runs on Linux, macOS, and BSD.
+Currently runs on Linux, macOS, BSD, and Windows.

 #### Compiling
 You will require GLFW3, libepoxy, and libao to build.